gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 There are several scenarios under which the bot will initiate a renewal:

 1. When some fraction of a certificate's TTL has elapsed, for example 1/3 (and at most 1/2).
-A certificate valid for 3 hours should ideally be renewed every hour to ensure at least one full additional renewal iteration can take place if the first fails.
+A certificate valid for 3 hours should be renewed every hour to ensure at least one full additional renewal iteration can take place if the first fails.

    Tighter renewal intervals also help to ensure compromised certificates are discovered sooner (see "Preventing Certificate Propagation" below).
 2. When a user and/or host CA rotation is taking place.
 3. When a renewal is requested manually.
-For testing and debugging purposes, the bot will expose an API endpoint that can be used to trigger a renewal.
-This API will be accessible on the loopback interface only.
+For testing and debugging purposes, the bot trigger a renewal when it receives a `SIGUSR1` signal.

 While the bot generates multiple sets of certificates - that is, one primary renewable certificate and many secondary end-user certificates - they are all